tresata/hackathon2016/README.md

 You can obtain a username and login information from one of the Tresata representatives.

-Edit your hosts file and add a line to associate the ip to the hackathon hostname:
+Edit your hosts file and add lines to associate the ip to the hackathon servers hostname:

     <ip-address> <host-name>

 [Here](https://support.rackspace.com/how-to/modify-your-hosts-file/) is the helpful link for editing your hosts file for Windows, Mac and Linux

+NOTE: You can get the IP addresses from Slack (Infrastruture Room)

 ssh into a server where you can access the food bank and retail data stored on the hackathon Hadoop cluster.